BELLE II

 Project goals

-The Belle II experiment in Tsukuba, Japan offers unique opportunities to study rare τ-decays, certain forms of dark photons, and physics beyond the standard model.
-For this purpose, electrons and their protons are accelerated to near-light velocities in the asymmetric SuperKEKB and collided around them in the Belle II detector.
-The resulting decay products are measured and recorded for later analysis.
+The Belle II experiment in Tsukuba, Japan offers unique opportunities to study rare τ decays and to study certain forms of dark photons and physics beyond the Standard Model.
+For this purpose, electrons and their protons are accelerated to almost the speed of light in the asymmetric SuperKEKB in order to collide them in the Belle II detector.
+The resulting decay products are measured and recorded in order to analyze the data later.
 It is important to distinguish interesting new data from already known decays.
 To ensure this, a two-stage trigger system is installed to analyze all decays.
-The first stage consists of a pipelined dead-time FPGA system.
-The second stage is software based on mainframe computers.
+The first stage consists of a pipelined, dead time-free FPGA system.
+The second stage, on the other hand, is software-based and calculated on mainframe computers.

 ITIV participation

-ITIV develops together with the Max Planck Institute for Physics FPGA based track triggers for the first trigger stage (L1).
+Together with the Max Planck Institute for Physics, ITIV is developing FPGA-based track triggers for the first trigger stage (L1).
 Neural networks are used to estimate the origin of the collision on the z-axis.
 The developed z-Vertex track trigger is the first neural network based trigger in L1 in a high energy physics experiment worldwide.